Current ThreatQ Version Filter

 Password Enter the password associated with the username above.

-Verify SSL Enable this parameter if the TAXII client should verify the provider's SSL certicate.
+Verify SSL Enable this parameter if the TAXII client should verify the provider's SSL certificate.

-Host CA Certificate Bundle Paste the certicate bundle in this field if you enabled the Verify SSL parameter.
+Host CA Certificate Bundle Paste the certificate bundle in this field if you enabled the Verify SSL parameter.

 Configuration Screen